 Group therapy: Group therapy for your child’s or teen’s anxiety disorder is held multiple times throughout the week and covers a wide range of topics.
 Depending upon individualized treatment plans, some of the group topics your child or teen may participate in include: ADLs, social skills, coping skills, self-soothing, and behavior management.

 Recreational therapy: Each child and adolescent will regularly participate in an anxiety treatment facility’s recreational therapy, which can include activities such as art, sports, park outings, or other social outings all designed to help the development of social skills.

 Education: Every resident at Millcreek’s anxiety treatment facility in Arkansas will attend our fully-accredited school program, which is held Monday through Friday.
 Each resident will be given an individualized education program based on their specific academic needs.

 Depending upon the anxiety treatment center program that your child or adolescent is enrolled in and their specific treatment needs they may also participate in some of the following:

 - Individual therapy

 - Speech therapy

-Once your child has completed the residential treatment program at Millcreek, you will be able to meet with a case manager that can help you to identify the next best plan of action for you and your child.
-Our case managers can help by scheduling follow-up appointments with outpatient providers as well as provide you and your child with resources to reach out to in the community.
+Once your child or teen has completed the anxiety residential treatment program at Millcreek’s anxiety treatment facility, you will be able to meet with an anxiety treatment facility’s case manager that can help you to identify the next best plan of action for you and your child or adolescent.
+Our anxiety treatment facility’s case managers can help by scheduling follow-up appointments with outpatient providers as well as provide you and your child or teen with resources to reach out to in the community in Arkansas.
 For patients that qualify, there is an option to enter into a waiver program in which they can return home and still receive needed assistance with daily living skills.